Tips to Improve Customer Onboarding

 Tips to improve your customer onboarding

 1) It starts with knowing your customers.
-Knowing your customers and the goals they aim to achieve with your service can guide you in designing your onboarding map.
-For example, they may want to get their website up as fast as possible, or set up email accounts, or making their first online sale - making a list of your customer's goals and prioritising them can serve as a map in designing your onboarding workflow.
+Knowing your customers and what they want to achieve with your product/service can guide you in designing your onboarding map.
+For example, they may want to get their website up as fast as possible, set up email accounts, or make their first online sale - making a list of your customer's goals and prioritising them can serve as a map in designing your onboarding workflow.

 2) Leverage your welcome email.
 The first email after the purchase is probably the most important email you send to customers.
-At this stage, they are excited and have your undivided attention hence welcome emails tend to have higher open rates.
+They are excited and have your undivided attention; hence welcome emails tend to have higher open rates.

 Make sure you're making the most out of your welcome email by pointing to contents to help new customers get set up like links to your knowledgebase, video tutorials or customer support page.

-3) Keep it Simple, Don't Overwhelm.
+3) Keep it Simple.
+Don't Overwhelm.
 Design your onboarding process with simplicity in mind.
-Focus on the most important steps that your customers need to gain 'quick wins'.
+Focus on the most critical steps that your customers need to gain 'quick wins'.
 Avoid overwhelming by promoting additional products or extra features that are not necessary at this stage.
 Additionally, write instructions in a language that even your non-technical users can understand.

 4) Aim to deliver that ''Aha moment'' as soon as possible.
-This is the moment when customers realise that your solution is exactly what they need.
+The 'Aha' moment is the stage in the customer journey when customers realise that your solution is exactly what they need!
 Whether it's seeing their website live or making their online sale - tailor your onboarding so that this moment happens early on.

 5) Use different channels and format for your onboarding contents.
-Offer a variety of format like step-by-step guides, downloadable PDFs and video tutorials.
-Some users prefers watching a video while others prefer to read - be sure you cater for both!
+Offer a variety of formats like step-by-step guides, downloadable PDFs and video tutorials.
+Some users prefer watching a video while others prefer to read - be sure you cater for both!

 7) Make onboarding personal.
 Adding a human touch to your onboarding helps build rapport with your customers.
 It can be as simple as sending a personalised email on the 3rd day to check how they are progressing or scheduling a check-in call to answer any questions they may have.

-Designing an effective onboarding process to help your customers derive value out of your services as soon as possible is important.
+Designing an effective onboarding process to help your customers derive value from your services as soon as possible is essential.
 I hope the tips above will help you deliver that ''Aha moments'' sooner than later and turn new customers to brand advocates.